larson-group/clubb_release/Readme.txt

 Linux Example
 Note that you will need ram disk support compiled into your kernel, which is typically the default on most systems.
-Linux appears to be less flexible about hen you are allowed to change the ramdisk size.
+Linux appears to be less flexible about when you are allowed to change the ramdisk size.

 1. In grub.conf
    Append to 'kernel' line: